fluentverification/stamina-prism/README.md

 ## Running case studies
 There are few case studies form different domain included with STAMINA.
 You can run the toggle example from stamina/stamina directory using ``./bin/stamina -kappa 1e-03 -reducekappa 1000 -maxapproxcount 5 -pbwin 0.001  ../case-studies/Toggle/toggle_IPTG_100.prism ../case-studies/Toggle/toggle_IPTG_100.csl``.
 Please refer to the description of case studies for more details about the examples.

+## External Libraries
+STAMINA makes use of the fastutil (https://github.com/vigna/fastutil) Java library.
+Fastutil is distributed under the Apache 2.0 license http://www.apache.org/licenses/LICENSE-2.0.html.
+The fastutil library was not modified at all for this project.